Tr1pl3x/my-macros/backend/README.md

 ```
 GET /docs
 ```
-Interactive Swagger documentation for exploring all endpoints.
+Interactive Swagger documentation for exploring all endpoints (available in development environment only).

+**Note:** The Swagger UI is only available when running the backend locally in development mode.
+In production, refer to this README for API details.

 ## Integration Guide for Frontend Developers